BHASVIC-arthurc/arthur-croucher/README.md

 # About me
-hello my name is arthur. im a student at BHASVIC studying Maths, computer science and physics.
+hello my name is arthur. im a student at BHASVIC studying Maths, computer science and physics. im a talented game developer but i smell a bit

 ## what im looking for
 i would like to get a job in software development. looking into coding and programing. i would love to work in game design as it has always been a passion of mine and i would love to inspire the future generations as i myself have been enspired.